sharetribe/flex-docs/src/docs/flex-cli/manage-search-schemas-with-flex-cli/index.md

 [Getting started with Flex CLI](/flex-cli/getting-started-with-flex-cli/).

-In this tutorial, we will add data schemas for the `category` and `amenities` public data fields for listings.
-And then `age` protected data for users.
+In this tutorial, we will add data schemas for the `category` and `amenities` public data fields in listings.
 New marketplaces don't have any schemas in the backend by default since the needs of marketplaces vary.
+However, FTW (Flex Template for Web) does define filters for category and amenities in its UI (user interface).
+This tutorial will make those filters work as expected.

+We will also see how to manage data schema for user profiles.
+Those schemas are not required for FTW to work, but can be useful when building own integrations via the Flex Integration API.

 ## Extended data types and schema scopes